Dynatrace/Dynatrace-AppMon-CodeLink-Java/README.md

 One thing to keep in mind is the format of *className* inside *[CodeLinkLookupResponse](src/main/java/com/dynatrace/codelink/CodeLinkLookupResponse.java)*.
 It follows the *OuterClass$InnerClass$InnerClass* format.
 Typically you will have to split the string on *$* in order to search for classes.

+The *getId()* method in (src/main/java/com/dynatrace/codelink/IDEDescriptor.java#L54) returns the ID associated with an IDE.

+The ID which the function returns needs to be registered on the Dynatrace Client side.
+To do that, you have to contact Dynatrace directly.

+You can use ECLIPSE Id: *0* *[IDEDescriptor.ECLIPSE_ID](src/main/java/com/dynatrace/codelink/IDEDescriptor.java)* until the IDE you are writing the implementation for is registered.